IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Again, Dataverse Docker images on Docker Hub are highly experimental at this point.
 As of this writing, their purpose is primarily for kicking the tires on Dataverse.
 Here are some known issues:

 - The Dataverse installer is run in the entrypoint script every time you run the image.
 Ideally, Dataverse would be installed in the Dockerfile instead.
 Dataverse is being installed in the entrypoint script because it needs PosgreSQL to be up already so that database tables can be created when the war file is deployed.
-- The Docker images have to be run as root.
-See the discussion above.
 - The storage should be abstracted.
 Storage of data files and PostgreSQL data.
 Probably Solr data.
 - Better tuning of memory by examining ``/sys/fs/cgroup/memory/memory.limit_in_bytes`` and incorporating this into the Dataverse installation script.
 - Only a single Glassfish server can be used.
 See "Dedicated timer server in a Dataverse server cluster" in the :doc:`/admin/timers` section of the Installation Guide.